Our city and villages

 There used to be an Ens on the former island of Schokland.
 In the 'new' Ens, dating from 1946, the street names refer to e.g. a preacher, mayor, minister and lighthouse keeper on the previously inhabited Schokland.
 These are not names that many people will know, in contrast to that of a former resident of Ens: 11-Cities Ice Skating Tour winner Evert van Benthem grew up there.

 Ens is the perfect starting point for a pleasant cycle tour through the new and the old landscape.
 Cross over several times on a ferry and pick up some delicious regional products in a farm shop.
-Before and/or after your cycle ride, you can grab a bite to eat and drink at restaurant Het Wapen van Ens.
-Don’t forget to look at the Ramspoltoren (tower), an information point about the creation and reclamation of the Noordoostpolder with its stunning view over the polder’s wide landscape.
+During your cycle ride, you can grab a bite to eat and drink at restaurant Hotel Van Saaze in Kraggenburg.
+Don’t forget to look at the Ramspoltoren (tower), a freely accesible tower at the edge of the Noordoostpolder with a stunning view over the polder’s wide landscape.
 Want to stay another day?
 You can sleep in the gypsy caravan of the local bed & breakfast.

 Espel